Ready for maximum enjoyment and badaddness on a daily basis?

-Indeed, my dears, let’s talk positive mindset.
-Because the truth is that you, despite all the parts and pieces of you that can be quite a diverse cast of characters, can be your own cheerleader-in-chief at critical junctures.
-You can in fact allow only helpful thoughts, with a clear call to take a hike to all else that may want its discouraging say.
+You can in fact allow only helpful thoughts, with a clear call to take a hike to all else that may want its negative say.
+What’s more, it can be fun, yo!

 1. Sniff like a bloodhound for negative voices.

-3. Name the tune that wants to play over and over.
+4. Name the tune that wants to play over and over.

 Or you will now.
 That’s right.
 Time to clean house.